vdhamer/Photo-Club-Hub/.github/README.md

 - In the `People` screen, searches try to match the photographer's full name.
   Searching on `Jan` might return `Jan Stege`, `Ariejan van Twisk` and `Jos Jansen`.

-Design detail: Search Bar filtering is done in the app's user interface and not by the CoreData database.
+Design detail: Search Button filtering is done in the app's user interface and not by the CoreData database.
 </details>

 ### Photographer Expertises